adventuremomblog

 Most tanks can hold between 4 to 6 people and are commonly around 8 feet in diameter.
 Tanks have benches for participants with the added bonus of having room for a cooler.

-Our group rode with 3 people in each tank which gave us plenty of room to spread out.
+Our group rode with 3 people in each tank with plenty of room to spread out.

 tanking on North Platte River in Nebraska